MONEY OR PASSION: CREATIVES IN NIGERIA TALK

 If you are still here, it means you are waiting for the answer to the title of this article.

 Aniebiet says, "Passion it is.
 Yes, mainly..
 I had this push to keep my hands dirty.
-I would like to see instances, but this might make it too long."
+I would like to sight instances, but this might make it too long."
 He also agrees that the money was evidence that his passion was profitable.

 Ifiek, on the other hand, says, "It's tricky; I don't know.
 But right now, I think it is money.
 Money will bring passion."